Volkswagen Certified Pre-Owned Warranty

 Certified VWs also include a warranty that varies in length based on the age and powertrain of the vehicle:

-Lastly, all CPO Volkswagens come with two years of roadside assistance that includes towing, flat tire assistance, battery jump-starts, lock-out service and even a traction battery jump-start if your EV runs out of charge.
+All CPO Volkswagens come with two years of roadside assistance, which includes towing, flat tire assistance, battery jump-starts, lock-out service and even a traction battery jump-start if your EV runs out of charge.

 How good is Volkswagen’s CPO warranty?